astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

-- New Listener API methods are considered stable and suitable for use in production. <!--https://github.com/apache/airflow/pull/36376-->
+- New Listener API methods are considered stable and suitable for use in production.
 - Added the ability to automatically pause a DAG after a pre-defined number of sequentially failed runs.
 - Dataset URIs are validated when you enter them, and must conform to the rules set in AIP-60.
-See the [Dataset documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html) for more information.<!--https://github.com/apache/airflow/pull/37005-->
+See the [Dataset documentation](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html) for more information.

 ### Bug fixes

-- Fix a bug where after a task failed, and no longer exists in a DAG, you can now still access details about the DAG in the Grid View of the Airflow UI. <!--https://github.com/apache/airflow/pull/38511-->
+- Fix a bug where after a task failed, and no longer exists in a DAG, you can now still access details about the DAG in the Grid View of the Airflow UI.
-- Fix a bug where Airflow would show `failed_upstream` when a dynamically mapped task was `skipped`. <!--https://github.com/apache/airflow/pull/37498-->
+- Fix a bug where Airflow would show `failed_upstream` when a dynamically mapped task was `skipped`.
-- In the Python task decorator, you can only have `None` as the default parameter for context parameters. <!--https://github.com/apache/airflow/pull/38015-->
+- In the Python task decorator, you can only have `None` as the default parameter for context parameters.

 ## Astro Runtime 10.6.0